Saran district: History

 Chirand, 10 kilometres east of Chhapra, is a stratified Neolithic, Chalcolithic, and Iron Age settlement, which is known for its continuous archaeological record from the Neolithic age (about 2500–1345 BC) to the reign of the Pal dynasty who ruled during the pre-medieval period.
 The archaeological records suggest transitions in human habitation patterns in Chirand dating from 2500 BC to 30 AD.

-Hathwa Raj was a Zamindar Dynasty in the Saran Division of Bihar belonging to Bhumihars, which encompassed 1,365 villages, was inhabited by more than 391,000 people, and produced an annual rental of almost a million rupees.
+Hathwa Raj was a zamindar dynasty in the Saran division of Bihar belonging to Bhumihars, which encompassed 1,365 villages, was inhabited by more than 391,000 people, and produced an annual rental of almost a million rupees.

-Hindi version of Saran Gazetteer titled as Srijan was released in September 2016.
+The Hindi version of Saran Gazetteer titled as Srijan was released in September 2016.

 Geography

 Saran district occupies an area of 2641 km2, equivalent to Drenthe province in the Netherlands.

 The district of Saran is situated between 25°36' and 26°13' north latitude and 84°24' and 85°15' east longitude in the southern post of the Saran Division of North Bihar.
 The Ganges river provides the southern boundary of the district, beyond which lie the districts of Bhojpur and Patna.
 To the north of Saran lie the districts of Siwan and Gopalganj.
 The Gandak river forms the dividing line with the Vaishali and Muzaffarpur districts in the east.
 To the west of Saran lie the districts of Siwan and Balia in Uttar Pradesh.
 The Ghaghra river forms a natural boundary between Saran and Ballia.

 The district is shaped like a triangle; its apex is the confluence of the boundary of the Gopalganj district and the Gandak – Ganges river.
 The district is made up entirely of plains, but several depressions and marshes create three broad natural divisions: